Santa Coloma d'Andorra

 Santa Coloma d'Andorra ([ˈsanta koˈloma ðanˈdɔra]), also known as Santa Coloma, is an Andorran town in the parish of Andorra la Vella, located near the Gran Valira river and 2 km away from the capital, Andorra la Vella.

 Geography

-To its west are the mountain villages of Aixàs, Bixessarri, and Canòlic in Andorra, and Os de Civís in Spain.
+To its west are the mountain villages of Aixàs and Bixessarri in Andorra, and Os de Civís in Spain.

 Notable buildings

 It houses a historic church that was nominated as a UNESCO World Heritage site on 22 February 1999 in the Cultural category.